titaniumnetwork-dev/Ultraviolet-App/README.md

 $ npm start
 ```

 You can then find Ultraviolet on `http://127.0.0.1:8080`.
-If you would like to change the port UV will be running on, edit the last line in `index.mjs`.
+If you would like to change the port UV will be running on:

+- edit the last line in [src/index.js](src/index.js)
+- set the `PORT` environment variable

 Please note that UV will not function without HTTPS.
 If you are hosting on Replit or Heroku, this won't be a problem as they provide you with SSL/TLS by default and will automatically apply it to your instance, however if you are attempting to host UV on a different platform, such as a personal server, you **WILL** need to use HTTPS.